Biomedical Engineering Doctoral Program Curriculum Overview

 - Research area-specific data collection techniques such as immunohistochemistry, fluorescence imaging, electrical recording, and motion capture

 - Data analysis methods such as signal processing and kinematic analysis

 - Oral and written communication skills

 The major requirement of the Ph.D. program is generation of a doctoral dissertation that is based on the results of original research, carried out under the guidance of a faculty member and defended in a public examination.
 Preliminary requirements for the Ph.D. degree include course work and passage of the qualifying examination.
 Preliminary requirements for the doctorate are regarded not as ends in themselves but, rather, as preparation for the dissertation in which the student demonstrates ability.

 For the doctoral degree in BME, 84 credits of graduate work in an approved program of study are required beyond the bachelor's degree.
 This may include up to 30 credits obtained in a master's degree program, if the area of the master's degree is relevant to the doctoral program.
-Those with a master's degree who wish to transfer credits towards the Ph.D. must be aware that only one master's degree can be used toward the Ph.D.
+Those with a master's degree who wish to transfer credits towards the Ph.D. must be aware that only one master's degree may be applied toward the Ph.D.

 The biomedical engineering Ph.D. curriculum adheres to the institute-wide standards listed in the academic catalog.

-If you have existing graduate credits or experience in this area of study, please contact [email protected] to discuss opportunities to include it in the curriculum.
+If you have existing graduate credits or experience in this area of study, please contact [email protected] to discuss opportunities to incorporate your experience into the curriculum.

 PRV 961: Doctoral Signature Credit Seminar

 Students who do not hold a master’s degree and wish to obtain one en route to the Ph.D. must take the following two courses: